whatnick/hearthstone_brooch/README.md

 # HearthStone Brooch

-An electronics wearable in the shame of the 8-point hearthstone star
+An electronics wearable in the shape of the 8-point hearthstone star

 ## Project Layout